Conceptualizing Blockchains (CoBlo)

-The research project Conceptualizing Blockchains brings together researchers of digital media and communication, applied linguistics, digital economies and business, accounting and finances, and games and culture.
-Our common goal is to shed light on how ideas and concepts of specific cryptocurrencies and blockchain technologies in general are constructed, discussed, and applied in the society.
+The research project Conceptualizing Blockchains sheds light on how ideas and concepts of specific cryptocurrencies and blockchain technologies in general are constructed, discussed, and applied in the society.
+The project brings together researchers of digital media and communication, applied linguistics, digital economies and business, accounting and finances, and games and culture.

-This multidisciplinarity allows us to present a multi-dimensional picture of blockchain technology adoption, which can be seen from different conceptual angles.
-Together, we discuss the problems of anonymity and digital identity, safety and financial literacy, gaming and gambling, ownership and intellectual property rights.
+This multidisciplinary approach allows us to present a multi-dimensional picture of blockchain technology adoption.
+Together, we discuss issues such as anonymity and digital identity, safety and financial literacy, gaming and gambling, ownership and intellectual property rights.